Announcement: Poster and Flyer.

 ICAM Junior Travel Awards: Eligible candidates can apply for an ICAM Junior Travel Award.
 Funding is limited to about 10 students.
 For more information see the ICAM site and the registration form.

 Transport: A shuttle bus will be operating in the mornings and evenings between the Youth Hostel in Aachen and the Forschungszentrum Jülich.
+The bus will leave in the morning at 8:00 from the Busparkplatz at Aachen Jugendherberge.

 Hotels in Aachen and Jülich: Participants for whom no low-cost accommodation can be found or who wish to stay in a hotel may find hotels at these web-sites: Jülich and Aachen.